FredHutch/octapus/README.md

 # Bacterial Operon Finder for Functional Organization

-Tool to find search bacterial genomes for candidate operons
+Tool to search bacterial genomes for candidate operons

 ## Goal